Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: cuSense Experimental Evaluation

-\textbf{Real-Time dApp Inference Performance.} Table~\ref{tab:cusense_latency} shows the computational performance of the cuSense dApp inference pipeline.
-The complete pipeline--including \gls{csi} preprocessing (background removal and temporal averaging), \gls{nn} inference via Triton, prediction averaging, and Kalman filtering--achieves a mean \gls{e2e} latency of $1.36$~ms per sample with PyTorch, and $0.65$~ms with \gls{trt} acceleration.
-Combined with the dApp framework overhead of 495~$\mu$s (Table~\ref{tab:datapath}), the total cuSense control-loop latency is approximately $1.85$~ms (or $1.15$~ms with \gls{trt}), well within real-time requirements for tracking applications.
+\textbf{Real-Time dApp Inference Performance.} Table~\ref{tab:cusense_latency} shows the latency breakdown of the cuSense dApp inference pipeline on the GH200 with \gls{mig}, corresponding to Operations~5--7 in Table~\ref{tab:datapath}.
+The pipeline uses two Triton models: a Python-backend model for temporal averaging and \gls{csi} preprocessing (background removal and normalization), and a TorchScript model (PyTorch/LibTorch backend) for the \gls{nn} inference.

+The complete pipeline achieves a mean latency of $2.17$~ms per sample.
+The \gls{nn} dominates at $1.18$~ms, while preprocessing and temporal averaging add $0.28$~ms and $0.15$~ms respectively.
+The remaining $0.56$~ms accounts for the dApp handler overhead: shared-memory access, input preparation, Triton C~API dispatch, and output extraction.
+Combined with the framework data-path overhead of $\sim$135~$\mu$s (Operations~1--4 in Table~\ref{tab:datapath}), the total cuSense \gls{e2e} latency is approximately $2.3$~ms, well within real-time requirements for tracking applications.
+Kalman filter smoothing is applied as a post-processing step over consecutive predictions and is not included in the per-sample latency.